jrthartwig/jrthartwig/README.md

 ### Hi there 👋 I'm Jocelynn
-- 🔭 I'm a Senior AI Solution Engineer at Microsoft.
+- 🔭 I'm a Director of AI Solution Engineering at Microsoft.
-- 🌱 Currently learning multi-agent workflows and context engineering.
+- 🌱 Currently learning about multi-agent workflows and context engineering.
 - 📫 How to reach me: jocelynnhartwig@gmail.com